asinsinwal/Selenium-Prac/README.md

   * Chain the receiving objects and pass the request along the chain until an object handles it. </br>

 b) **Visitor**
   * Why?
 To perform many distinct and unrelated operations on node objects in a heterogeneous aggregate structure.
-Also, one doesn't want to query the type of each node and cast the pointer to the correct type before performing the desired operation.
+Also, one doesn't want to query the type of each node and cast the pointer to the correct type before performing the desired operation.</br>
-  * Used when the classic technique is needed for recovering lost type information.
+  * Used when the classic technique is needed for recovering lost type information.</br>
-  * Represent an operation to be performed on the elements of an object structure.
+  * Represent an operation to be performed on the elements of an object structure. </br>

 =====================================================================================